-- Leave any items in the corridors or common areas of a Camp Building; - Have a pet in Camp or on Company Premises; - Possess a firearm, a knife with a blade longer than four inches, an explosive, an incendiary device, a weapon of any kind as determined by the Company Premises Manager, Drug Paraphernalia, Drugs, or any object or substance the use or possession of which is unlawful in Canada; - Smoke in any Camp Room or any area of the Camp or within 10 metres of any Camp entrance.
-Smoking is only allowed in those areas outside the Camp and marked as a designated smoking area; - Fight or engage in any unlawful activity while in Camp; • - Interfere with any Camp Worker performing his/her work duties; • - Enter any Camp Building wearing outer footwear or dirty footwear of any kind; • - Physically or verbally abuse any person on the Company Premises; • - Cause damage to any property not belonging to the Camp Resident; • - Use public pay telephones or internet kiosks on Company Premises for any • unlawful or inappropriate purpose; - Light candles or burn incense on Company Premises; • - Leave electronic cigarette chargers plugged in while unattended or use electronic • cigarettes outside of designated Site smoking areas; or - Gamble. •
+- Leave any items in the corridors or common areas of a Camp Building: - Have a pet in Camp or on Company Premises; - Possess a firearm, a knife with a blade longer than four inches, an explosive, an incendiary device, a weapon of any kind as determined by the Company Premises Manager, Drug Paraphernalia, Drugs, or any object or substance the use or possession of which is unlawful in Canada; - Wear or possess any apparel or paraphernalia associated with criminal organizations, as deemed by the local or national authorities; - Smoke in any Camp Room or any area of the Camp or within 10 metres of any Camp entrance.
+Smoking is only allowed in those areas outside the Camp and marked as a designated smoking area; - Fight or engage in any unlawful activity while in Camp; - Interfere with any Camp Worker performing his/her work duties; - Enter any Camp Building wearing outer footwear or dirty footwear of any kind; - Physically or verbally abuse any person on the Company Premises; - Cause damage to any property not belonging to the Camp Resident; - Use public pay telephones or internet kiosks on Company Premises for any unlawful or inappropriate purpose; - Light candles or burn incense on Company Premises;

-• Must dress appropriately when in any common area of the Camp.
-Camp Residents and Visitors may not have bare feet, be shirtless or wear transparent clothing.
+- Leave electronic cigarette chargers plugged in while unattended or use electronic cigarettes outside of designated Site smoking areas; or - · Gamble.

-• Must cooperate with the Camp cleaning staff in maintaining the cleanliness of the Camp Rooms and the common areas.
+- Must dress appropriately when in any common area of the Camp.
+Camp Residents and Visitors may not have bare feet, be shirtless or wear transparent clothing. - Must cooperate with the Camp cleaning staff in maintaining the cleanliness of the Camp Rooms and the common areas.

-• Are not permitted to alter, modify, move or remove any Camp furnishings or fittings including, but not limited to: common areas, Camp Rooms, fences, barricades, signs, alarm systems, emergency or safety equipment.
+Are not permitted to alter, modify, move or remove any Camp furnishings or fittings including, but not limited to: common areas, Camp Rooms, fences, barricades, signs, alarm systems, emergency or safety equipment.